Student loans are considered installment loans, or loans that are repaid through regularly scheduled payments or installments.

 Federal Student Loans

-However, there are borrowing limits for federal student loans, so students may need to review other sources of financing when determining how they’ll pay for college.
+However, there are borrowing limits for federal student loans, and other changes are coming to the federal student loan program as of the summer of 2026, so students may need to review other sources of financing when determining how they’ll pay for college.

 Private Student Loans

 Private student loans are installment loans you can use to pay for a college education.
-Private student loans are not funded by the federal government.
+Private student loans are offered by private lenders.
 To apply for them, borrowers can browse the offerings of individual lenders like banks, credit unions, and online lenders and decide which private student loan works best for their finances.
-As a part of the application process, lenders will generally review the applicant’s credit history and credit score among other factors.
+As a part of the application process, lenders will generally review the applicant’s (or their cosigner’s) credit history and credit score among other factors.

-Private student loans can help fill the gap between the cost of college and their total financial aid, like federal loans, grants, and scholarships.
-However, private loans are generally considered only after all other options have been depleted.
+Private student loans can help bridge funding gaps after other sources of financing — such as federal loans, grants, and scholarships — have already been exhausted.
 This is because private lenders are not required to offer the same borrower protections as federal student loans.
 If you think private student loans are an option for you, shop around to find competitive terms and interest rates, and be sure to read the terms and fine print closely.

 Personal Savings